dgraph-io/dgraph-docs/content/graphql/schema/directives/_index.md

 ### @hasInverse

-`@hasInverse` is used to setup up two way edges such that adding a edge in one direction automically adds the one in the inverse direction.
+`@hasInverse` is used to setup up two way edges such that adding a edge in one direction automatically adds the one in the inverse direction.

 Reference: [Linking nodes in the graph]({{< relref "graph-links.md" >}})